dfelinto/blender-manual/manual/video_editing/sequencer/strips/introduction.rst

    The Add Menu.

-The Add menu is the main menu you will be using to add content to the VSE.
+The Add menu is the main menu you will be using to add content to the Video Sequencer.
 In general, you load up your strips, create strips of special transition effects, and then animate out your sequence by selecting "Do Sequence" and clicking the *Animation* button.
 You can use the Add menu in the header,